apache/activemq-artemis/docs/user-manual/en/configuration-index.md

 Using Masked Passwords in Configuration Files
 ---------------------------------------------

-By default all passwords in Apache ActiveMQ server's configuration files are in plain text form.
+By default all passwords in Apache ActiveMQ Artemis server's configuration files are in plain text form.
 This usually poses no security issues as those files should be well protected from unauthorized accessing.
 However, in some circumstances a user doesn't want to expose its passwords to more eyes than necessary.

-Apache ActiveMQ can be configured to use 'masked' passwords in its configuration files.
+Apache ActiveMQ Artemis can be configured to use 'masked' passwords in its configuration files.
 A masked password is an obscure string representation of a real password.
 To mask a password a user will use an 'encoder'.
 The encoder takes in the real password and outputs the masked version.
 A user can then replace the real password in the configuration files with the new masked password.
-When Apache ActiveMQ loads a masked password, it uses a suitable 'decoder' to decode it into real password.
+When Apache ActiveMQ Artemis loads a masked password, it uses a suitable 'decoder' to decode it into real password.

-Apache ActiveMQ provides a default password encoder and decoder.
+Apache ActiveMQ Artemis provides a default password encoder and decoder.
 Optionally users can use or implement their own encoder and decoder for masking the passwords.